top of page

 Nater, C., & Sczesny, S. (2016).
 Affirmative action policies in job advertisements for leadership positions: How they affect women’s and men’s inclination to apply.
 European Journal of Social Psychology, 46, 891-902. https://doi.org/10.1002/ejsp.2200 (PDF)

-Nater, C., Schmader, T., Koyama, J., Hall W. (in prep.).
+Nater, C., Schmader, T., Koyama, J., Hall W. (under review).
 Inclusive cultures in STEM free women (and men): Implications for dominant leadership, career constraints, and students’ grades.
+Journal of Personality and Social Psychology

 Men in Care